What To Do if You Lose Your Wallet On A Road Trip

 Freeze your accounts ASAP

-You should access your accounts via apps, or call your financial institution’s customer service line, to let them know you need to freeze your accounts.
+You should access your accounts via apps or call your financial institution’s customer service line to alert them your wallet is gone and you need to freeze your accounts.
 In your moment of panic, you might think canceling your accounts would be the best option.
 Instead, opt for locking or freezing.
 If you find your wallet after you’ve frozen your accounts, you can easily re-activate them.
 If you cancel and then you find your wallet, it will be a long process to obtain replacement cards.
 If your attempts to locate your wallet fail, then canceling the applicable accounts should be your next move.
 Start the freezing or locking process with your debit card then move onto the credit cards that have the highest spending limits, advises The Points Guy writer Chris Dong.

 Be a strategic packer

-Putting all your credit cards, debit cards, and business credit cards in one wallet isn’t smart when you’re traveling.
+Putting all your eggs in one basket, or all of your credit cards, debit cards, and business credit cards in one wallet, isn’t smart when you’re traveling.
 You can carry a physical card or two, but you might want to focus on your digital wallet.

 “Carrying cards in your digital wallet instead of your physical one minimizes risk.
 It’s also more sanitary since digital wallets enable contactless payment, so you don’t have to touch anybody or anything.
 Though if you lose your phone, that’s another story!”
 Dong warns.